 Students should apply the year prior to their intended start date.
 Deadlines for application vary by program.

-- Take the GRE (Graduate Record Exam)
+- Take the GRE (Graduate Record Exam), if needed

 - Submit the PTCAS application (Physical Therapy Centralized Application Service)